Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Sample Mean

 The sample mean is the average of a set of values, calculated by summing all the observations and dividing by the number of observations.
-In this context, it represents the average time spent on homework by the selected high school students.
-It is a key statistic used to estimate the population mean when the entire population cannot be measured.
+In this context, it represents the average SAT score of the 12 randomly selected high school seniors.
+It is a key statistic used to summarize data and is foundational for further statistical analysis, such as constructing confidence intervals.

 Recommended video: